CZ-NIC/convey/README.md

 ```

 ## Web service
-When launched as a web service, three parameters are available:
+When launched as a web service, several parameters are available:
 * `q` – search query
 * `type` – same as `--type` CLI flag
 * `field` – same as `--field` CLI flag.